ddc-java-10/android-project-proposal-pcutter1/docs/index.md

 * Input / edit the location of departure and arrival
 * Select their preferred route of travel
-* Select their preferred time of arrival
+* Select their preferred time of arrival and receive a recommended departure time
 * Select the amount of time they would like between the alarm going off and their recommended time of departure
 * Select from multiple alarm styles and sounds